 Irrelevant Importance: A particularly annoying example where a pirate fighter can enter the hangar of a pirate cruiser and fail the mission because it's considered "escaped" even if the cruiser is destroyed afterwards.

 It's Up to You: Usually straight, but averted in the earliest missions - when the Rebels attack during your training, you're immediately ordered back to base.
 There's plenty of trained pilots about, no need to waste a rookie and his ship.

 Lightning Bruiser: TIE Advanced, which has a strong shield, is highly maneuverable and is fast.
 In the seventh campaign, you obtain the TIE Defender which is even more powerful.
-After the seventh, you receive the Missile Boat.
+After the seventh (requires an expansion pack or collector's edition), you receive the Missile Boat.